diogocampos/dotfiles/README.md

 in a directory of your choice, defaulting to `$HOME`.  **Conflicting symlinks will be overwritten**, but existing files and directories will not be affected.

+You can preview all the changes without applying them by using the `-d`/`--dry-run` flag:

+    $ ./install-symlinks.py [target] --dry-run

+To see all the options supported by the script, run:

+    $ ./install-symlinks.py --help

 Thanks
 ------